Mara (demon): The Great Brahma and the delusion of eternity

+While the latter story is not a criticism of the belief in eternity per se, it criticizes adherence to an allegedly omnipotent theistic deity, and discourages the belief in a creator deity and creation as parts of Mara's schemes.
+The implicit argument brought forth describes a God as a conditioned being and hence as something which will ultimately perish and cannot possess true authority nor can it determine destiny of the afterlife.

 Mara's conversion

 The Jingde Record of the Transmission of the Lamp and the Denkoroku both contain a story of Mara's conversion to Buddhism under the auspices of the monk Upagupta.

 According to the story, Upagupta journeyed to the kingdom of Mathura and preached the Dharma with great success.
 This caused Mara's palace to tremble, prompting the deity to use his destructive powers against the Dharma.
 When Upagupta entered samadhi, Mara approached him and slipped a jade necklace around his neck.

 Upagupta reciprocated by transforming the corpses of a man, a dog, and a snake into a garland and gifted it to Mara.
 When Mara discovered the true nature of the gift, he sought the help of Brahma to remove it.
 Brahma informed him that because the necklace was bestowed by an advanced disciple of the Buddha, its effects could only be assuaged by taking refuge in Upagupta.

 Mara returned to the human world where he prostrated before the monk and repented.
 At Upagupta's recommendation, he vowed never to do harm to the Dharma and took refuge in the Three Jewels.